Blog

 A checklist with an accessibility symbol at the top of the page, in front of a laptop computer.

-To avoid becoming a website accessibility lawsuit statistic in 2025, you should take proactive steps to improve your website’s accessibility and comply with ADA requirements:
+To avoid becoming a website accessibility lawsuit statistic in 2025, you should take proactive steps to improve your website’s accessibility and functionality and comply with ADA requirements:

 1. Understand Your Legal Obligations

 For example, if your organization operates within the U.S., you must comply with the ADA.
-However, there may be some additional accessibility requirements you need to meet on a state level.
+However, there may be some additional accessibility requirements you need to meet on a state or international level.
 The California Unruh Act, for example, applies to all businesses operating within the State of California.
+Additionally, the EAA applies to U.S. organizations with a European customer base.

-Government and federal agencies also have additional legal requirements around accessibility they need to comply with, including those outlined in Section 508.
+Government and federal agencies also need to comply with additional legal requirements regarding accessibility, including those outlined in Section 508.

 2. Aim for WCAG 2.1 — and Plan for WCAG 2.2

-As a best practice, aim to conform with the accessibility standards outlined in WCAG 2.1 Level AA.
+As a best practice, aim to conform to the accessibility standards outlined in WCAG 2.1 Level AA.
 These guidelines are considered the international standard for creating accessible web designs and cover everything from color contrast and keyboard navigation to ensuring images include alt text.
-Following WCAG 2.1 can help you significantly lower your legal exposure while making your digital spaces more inclusive.
+WCAG 2.1 can help you significantly lower your legal exposure while making your digital spaces more accessible.

-It’s important to note that while it’s not yet a legal standard in the U.S., you should aim to conform to WCAG 2.2.
-WCAG 2.2 includes nine additional success criteria that reflect evolving industry needs, including improved keyboard focus states, additional considerations for users with cognitive disabilities, and improvements for mobile devices.
+It’s important to call out WCAG 2.2.
+Though not a legal standard in the U.S., WCAG 2.2 does include nine additional success criteria that reflect evolving industry needs, including improved keyboard focus states, additional considerations for users with cognitive disabilities, and improvements for mobile devices.
 Staying ahead of these updates can help you adapt to new changes in accessibility requirements while building a more accessible, compliant experience for your users.

 3. Build Accessibility Into Your Processes